survivejs/react-book/build-automation.md

 In the example above we created our own *index.html* file to give more freedom and control.
 It is also possible to run the application from **http://localhost:8080/webpack-dev-server/bundle**.
 This will fire up a default *index.html* file that you do not control.
 It also fires this file up in an iFrame allowing for a status bar to indicate the status of the rebundling process.

 > TBD: this chapter probably needs to be extended a little bit.
 We could delve into the details of WebpackpackDevServer etc. and build on that later.

+## Automating CSS Refresh

+When **webpack-dev-server** is running with [Automatic browser refresh](Automatic-browser-refresh) the CSS will also update, but a bit differently.
+When you do a change to a CSS file the style tag belonging to that file will be updated with the new content... without a refresh!

+> TBD: expand on this